-This CD contains encoded data which can only be transferred onto a SIEMENS SIMATIC programming device.
+This CD contains encoded files which can only be transferred to a SIEMENS SIMATIC programming device.

-Data transfer is carried out with the OEMSETUP.EXE program on the CD-ROM or, after booting, from the CD-ROM with the Recovery function.
+Data transfer is made with the OEMSETUP.EXE program on the CD ROM, or after booting from the CD ROM with the recovery function.

-After transferring the required data to the hard disk, the operating system can be installed using the Windows NT setup program.
+After transferring the required data to the hard disk, the operating system can be installed using the Windows XP Professional setup program.
+The Windows XP setup starts when you enter